KILTprotocol/docs/docs/participate/01_Staking/03_Delegate/06_delegator_lifecycle.md

 title: Lifecycle of a Delegator
 ---

-The following diagram depicts the full lifecycle of a delegator from owning free KILT to delegating, losing a delegation seat, re-delegating and finally unlocking their stake.
+The following diagram depicts the full lifecycle of a Delegator from owning free KILT to delegating, losing a delegation seat, re-delegating and finally unlocking their stake.

 It summarizes all previous sections.
 Thus, in case you are looking for more detailed information, please head back.